LogtalkDotOrg/logtalk3/scripts/embedding/sicstus/NOTES.md

-This directory contains example scripts for creating SICStus Prolog `.po` files from Logtalk core files and Logtalk source files.
+This directory contains example scripts for creating SICStus Prolog `.po` files plus saved states from Logtalk core files and Logtalk source files.

 The following scripts are provided: